-As at March 31, 2011, we had lease obligations of approximately \$556.8 million.
+As at June 30, 2011, we had lease obligations of approximately \$634.1 million.

 Our wholly owned subsidiary Seaspan Finance I Co.
 Ltd. was a party, as lessee, to lease agreements with Peony Western Leasing Limited, as lessor, for a lease facility used to finance the acquisition of five 4500 TEU vessels.
-Three of these vessels had been delivered as of March 31, 2011.
-These vessels have commenced, and the remaining two vessels will commence, operations under 12-year fixed-rate time charters with K-Line upon delivery.
+Four of these vessels have been delivered as of June 30, 2011.
+These vessels have commenced, and the remaining vessel will commence, operations under 12-year fixed-rate time charters with K-Line upon delivery.
 The lessee is and will be a party to each of the time charters with K-Line, and we have guaranteed the performance of the lessee's obligations to K-Line.
 The lessee's obligations under this facility are secured by a general assignment of earnings (other than those related to the time charters for the vessels), insurances and requisition hire for each vessel and a corporate guarantee issued by us in respect of the obligations of the lessee and our Manager.
 As part of this reduction, the Company has placed \$60.0 million in a deposit account over which the Lessor has a first priority interest.

 In February 2010, we entered into a sale-leaseback transaction with an affiliate of a leading Chinese bank for a 12-year sale-leaseback of one of our 13100 TEU newbuilding vessels in an amount up to \$150.0 million.
 This transaction involves a vessel that we had previously contracted to purchase from HHI and will be under a time charter with COSCON.
 Following the sale, the purchaser chartered the vessel to one of our subsidiaries and our subsidiary sub-chartered to us through an inter-company operating charter.
 We will still charter the vessel to COSCON in accordance with the terms of our original time charter.
-Our subsidiarry's financial indebtedness under the charter is non-recourse to us.
+This vessel has been delivered as of June 29, 2011.
+Our subsidiary's financial indebtedness under the charter is non-recourse to us.

 In October 2010, one of our subsidiaries entered into a sale-leaseback transaction for one of our 13100 TEU newbuilding vessels with an affiliate of Crédit Agricole CIB.
 This vessel is being constructed by HHI and will be under a time charter with COSCON.
-Upon delivery from HHI, the vessel will be purchased by the affiliate of Crédit Agricole CIB, and through an inter-company operating charter with our subsidiary, we will still time-charter the vessel to COSCON in accordance with the terms of our original time charter.
+Upon delivery from HHI, the vessel will be purchased by the affiliate of Crédit Agricole CIB, and through an intercompany operating charter with our subsidiary, we will still time-charter the vessel to COSCON in accordance with the terms of our original time charter.
 Our subsidiary's financial indebtedness under the charter is non-recourse to us.